alanmac17/billme/README.md

 ### Media
 All images and media are from unsplash:
-* Woman sitting holding phone - image in features section on small devices
-* Photo by bruce mars on Unsplash shorturl.at/ghCK3
+* Woman sitting holding phone - image in features section on small devices.
+Photo by bruce mars on Unsplash shorturl.at/ghCK3

-* Man holding phone - image in features section
+* Man holding phone - image in features section.
 Photo by Thom Holmes on Unsplash shorturl.at/ejwRU

-* Background Hero Image
-Photo by Mo on Unsplash
+* Background Hero Image.
+Photo by Mo on Unsplash shorturl.at/luEK3
-shorturl.at/luEK3

 Boxes Images
 * Photo by Ryan Hoffman on Unsplash
 * Photo by Joshua Oluwagbemiga on Unsplash
 * Photo by Gabriel Silvério on Unsplash
 * Photo by Hazel Aksoy on Unsplash

+### Readme
+Code Institute Sample README.md